 With tears in her eyes, Ollivander embraced her Hero.
 It started with a tight, passionate hug, and they separated briefly to look into each other’s eyes, and she kissed him, hard, deeply.
 Godric watched, as he always had.
 Hot with anger, he watched, as he always had, as they embraced with lurid passion.
 He grit his teeth and gripped the hilt of his…

 …His sword was gone.

 Her left hand was encircled around Meldh’s waist, her right hand running through his hair, roughly.
 The pointed, patchwork hat atop her head had an oddly shaped lump in it.
-When she reached the top of his head with her hand, the reached up into her hat, and pulled from in the Sword of Gryffindor, forged by the Goblins from the form of pure War.
+When she reached the top of his head with her hand, she reached up into her hat and pulled from in the Sword of Gryffindor, forged by the Goblins from the form of pure War.

 “I’m sorry, my love.”

 His eyes grew wide, as she reared the sword up in one swift motion and pulled it roughly across his throat.
 Immediately, blood poured down from his neck as he stared in shock.
 She followed through with her right arm, pulled back, and slid the sword through his heart.
 The light left his eyes, immediately.